sciencectn/sciencectn.github.io/_posts/2025-04-27-powershell.md

 ## Tab completion for free

-I still have not bothered to add tab completion to my shell scripts because of the annoying extra steps.
-And good luck making it portable to bash, zsh, fish, etc. The best I've done is use [argcomplete](https://github.com/kislyuk/argcomplete) for Python scripts.
+I still have not bothered to add tab completion to my shell scripts because of the extra steps involved.

 Powershell gives you this for free when you write a "cmdlet" (like a shell function).
 Here's an example cmdlet:
 ```powershell